nivpi/University-Projects/WEB/README.md

-# group12 - Web Project
+# Web Project
-Niv Pinto &amp; Elad Argaman
+HTML, CSS, Javascript, Express.js, Pug

 ## About
 This project simulates a website which aims to provide customers with fresh fruits and vegetables quickly, without the need to leave their homes.